vsc-eco/vsc_nft_mgmt/readme.md

 `tinygo build -gc=custom -scheduler=none -panic=trap -no-debug -target=wasm-unknown -tags=test -o test/artifacts/main.wasm ./contract`

 The tests are designed to run sequencially because the mocking database layer is a single-use-file only.
-For running the tests you imply run `go test -p 1 ./test -v` from within the root.
+For running the tests you simply run `go test -p 1 ./test -v` from within the root.

 You should see a PASS at the end.
 If not there is at least one tests that failed:
 ```